griffinbird/go-cosmos/README.md

 go run .
 ```

-## create role for logged-in azure cli user
+## Create and Assign Role for Logged-in Azure CLI user

-Use script
+Use script at [data/role-assign-create.sh](./data/role-assign-create.sh) or paste the below into your terminal.

+Update the values for `RESOURCE_GROUP` and `COSMOS_ACCOUNT_NAME` as neccessary.

 ```bash
 cd data/